flov/thefilthywizard/_posts/2022-10-09-how-to-use-a-fire-contact-ball.md

 tags: [ 'fire contact juggling', 'Fire ball', 'Contact Juggling' ]
 ---

-## Hi everyone!
+In this blog post, a

-Today I'm going to show you how to use a fire contact ball.
+wizard will show you how to use a fire contact ball.
-Many people have requested a video on how to use a fire contact ball.
+Since a wizard has been selling more and more of his fire contact balls, more and more people have requested instructions on how to properly use it.

+So here a wizard shares his experiences with you.
+What works and what you should avoid.
+What kind of fuel to use and what moves are good when doing fire contact juggling.
+Let's get started.

+### 1. Skill level

-First of all I want to make it clear that fire contact juggling is not for beginners.
-You should have some control over the ball and do some body rolls without it dropping every time.
+First of all the wizard wishes to make it clear that fire contact juggling is *not for beginners*.

+You should have a little bit of control over the ball and be able to do some body rolls without dropping it too often.
+You don't have to be a pro, but you should already have progressed with body rolls.
 If you don't have these skills yet, there are some great resources on youtube to teach you the ins and outs of body rolls.

-### Fuel
+### 2. Fuel

-Now for the fuel that you should use it's best to use alcohol at 70%.
+Use alcohol at 70%.

-Isopropyl aka isopropanol or IPA works best.
-It's just rubbing alcohol and that's what you use to disinfect your hands every day during covid season.
+Isopropyl, aka isopropanol, aka IPA, works best.
+It's just rubbing alcohol.
+That's what you use to disinfect your hands every day during covid season.
 This fuel burns a lot less hot then something like lamp oil.
 You can get it on ebay or at any pharmacy which makes it also a great toy to travel with since the next pharmacy is never far away.
 Alcohol also evaporates